Autocar Company

 The Autocar Company is an American specialist manufacturer of severe-duty, Class 7 and Class 8 vocational trucks, with its headquarters in Birmingham, Alabama.
-Started in 1897 in Pittsburgh, Pennsylvania, as a manufacturer of Brass Era automobiles, and trucks from 1899, Autocar is the oldest surviving motor vehicle brand in the Western Hemisphere.
+Started in Pittsburgh, Pennsylvania, in October 1897 as a manufacturer of early Brass Era automobiles, and trucks from 1899, Autocar is the oldest surviving motor vehicle brand in the Western Hemisphere.

-Their last cars were produced in 1911; after that the company continued as a maker of severe-duty trucks.
-In 1953, Autocar was taken over by the White Motor Company, which made Autocar their top-of-the-line brand.
-White was taken over in turn by Volvo Trucks in 1981 with Autocar continuing as a division.
+Their last cars of their own manufactures were produced in 1911; after that the company continued as a maker of severe-duty trucks.
+The Autocar Company was taken over 42 years later, in 1953, by White Motor Corporation (established 1900), which made Autocar their top-of-the-line brand for continuing producing heavy-duty industrial trucks.
+White Motors was in turn taken over 28 years later by Volvo Trucks of Sweden in 1981, with Autocar continuing as a separate division.
 In 2001, Autocar was acquired by GVW Group, LLC, which revived Autocar as an independent company.
 Autocar now builds four models of custom-engineered heavy-duty trucks and has regained leading positions in several vocational segments.